pykale/pykale/tests/readme.md

 pytest
 ```

-## Test runner

-`pykale` uses the `pytest` test runner.
-This offers a balance of functionality, ease of use and wide community support.

 ## Unit tests

 A **unit test** checks that a small "unit" of software (e.g. a function) performs correctly.
 It might, for example, check that the function `add` returns the number `2` when a list `[1, 1]` is the input.